 (Nearby: Bijarim Forest, Jeju Stone Park, Sangumburi Crater, Jeolmul Natural Recreation Forest, Eco Land Theme Park, Saryeoni Forest Path, Gyorae Natural Recreation Forest).

-While I was waiting at the bus stop I've noticed the cutest thing, there's a box of mandarin oranges on sale, an honesty box where you leave the money inside the box and you purchased the oranges and go.
+While I was waiting at the bus stop I noticed the cutest thing, there's a box of mandarin oranges on sale, an honesty box where you leave the money inside the box and you purchase the oranges and go.
 It really put a smile on my face, I was about to buy one for myself but then the bus came, a simple thing that really made me smile all the way back to the terminal.
-Another good thing when I arrived back in the city was that my guesthouse offers happy hour where everyone can get a bottle of beer or juice drink for free.

 Timeline: 9:30 am Jeju terminal to Mangangul Cave arrived around 11 am, explore and out at the cave by 12:30 noon, bus to Seongsan Peak arrived 1 pm, 1:30 after lunch,2-4 pm hike up and down, bus back to Jeju terminal 4 pm, arrived in terminal around 6:30 pm.